-I have been bought by the blood of Jesus.
-I am not longer my own person.
+I have been bought by the blood of Jesus and am no longer my own person.
 I belong to God and his Spirit indwells me.
-So I should seek to honor and glorify God in everything I do.
+So I should seek to honor and glorify God with my body.
+In everything I do.
 Not out of obligation, but out of gratitude.
 Honor God with your body.